About this Scenario

-Brian focuses, in order of urgency, to the following tasks supported by Maximo Asset Monitor dashboards.
+Brian focuses, in order of urgency, on the following tasks supported by Maximo Asset Monitor dashboards.

 Building overview – He explores the Munich IoT Center Summary dashboard to confirm the overall state of the building and identify any abnormalities.
-He looks at the alerts table for a quick over view of the building health.
-He then applies filters to drill into floors and zones that that look suspicious.
+He looks at the alerts table for a quick overview of the building’s health.
+He then applies filters to drill into floors and zones that look suspicious.

 Using the monitor dashboards in Maximo Asset Monitor, Bryan identifies three issues he needs to follow up on and investigate root-cause.